tipishev/tmux_workshop/README.md

 * `main-pane-height`, `main-pane-width width`, `other-pane-height`, `other-pane-width`
 * prefix-f to find the window: full-text search in what is shown in the pane.

-# Theory

-* server, client, session, window, pane, status line, commands
-* a session can have any number of windows
-* clients can connect to the same tmux session: one server, many clients
-* session is a collection of pseudo terminals, organized in windows and panes
-* tmux exits when the last session is killed
-* pty(4) for technical info on pseudo terminals, `echo $TMUX`
-* client and server are separate processes, communicate via socket in `/tmp`

 ## Config

 * `-f some_tmux.conf` > `~/.tmux.conf` > `/etc/tmux.conf`